 “Have fun… Protect your face from getting pelted with beads… Don’t show your boobs for beads.”

-Fully clothed and heedfully sober, the gods of endymion smiled upon us the entire time.
+The gods of endymion smiled upon us the entire time.
 We scored a spot in a parking garage right smack dab in the middle of it all which eliminated the expected hike.

 My camera was the catalyst for making some festive new friends…

-This is where it gets even sweeter…we take a stroll down St. Charles Ave and happen upon Marcello’s…looks like a decent place to find a lavatory and enjoy a glass of pinot.
+This is where it gets even sweeter.
+We take a stroll down St. Charles Ave and happen upon Marcello’s…looks like a decent place to find a lavatory and enjoy a glass of pinot.

 While squeezed in at the end of the bar a gentleman came up beside me and poured himself a glass of red wine.